What Does Google’s Meta Description length Update Mean for Your Webpages?

 Well, obviously it isn’t just to make those of us in the industry happy, that’s for sure!
 What this update shows is that Google is further pushing the importance of transparency when it comes to on-page content.
 They want to be absolutely certain that your webpage is going to directly answer what the site visitor originally searched for.
 Google cares more about UX than anything else, so by allowing webmasters to elaborate further in Meta Descriptions, it builds a stronger trust value with Google and your brand, thus raising user retention with their search engine (which is Google’s ultimate end-goal).

-To quote a literary savant, “all that is gold does not glitter.”
-A potential downside that may occur from this update is the ever-growing importance of your search ranking.
+To quote a literary savant, “All that is gold does not glitter.”
+A potential downside that may occur from this meta description update is the ever-growing importance of your search ranking.
 While never outwardly stated, you could make the argument that being in the Top-10 for a search query is generally seen as an accomplishment and a strong benchmark of success.
-However, with longer Meta Descriptions, this may no longer be the case.
-With longer Meta Descriptions, we can assume there will be a decrease in scrolling, meaning it may now be vital for brands to rank within the Top-5 for the keywords for which they are looking to rank.
+However, with longer Meta Descriptions, we can assume there will be a decrease in scrolling, meaning it may now be vital for brands to rank within the Top-5 for the keywords for which they are looking to rank.
 Users are going to find what they are looking for much quicker, while websites ranking 6-10 begin to pile up dust.

 Do Your Meta Descriptions NEED to Be Longer?